When building a mechanical keyboard, one of the key decisions is finding which key switch is right for you.

 Bottom out: When the switch finishes traveling and hits the bottom housing.

-Leaf: The metallic contacts in a switch, these themselves actually actuate the switch.
+Leaf: The metal contacts in a switch.
+The leaf actually is responsible for actually actuating the switch.
 The leaf is in the bottom housing as the picture shows.

 Disclaimer… Please Read!